DesJCodes/DesJCodes/README.md

 ## About Me

-I'm a **Front-End Focused Full-Stack Developer** with nearly 2 years of experience building scalable web applications using the **MERN stack** and **Python**.
+I’m a Front-End focused Full-Stack Developer with nearly two years of experience building scalable web applications using the MERN stack and Python.
+I excel at designing intuitive, responsive interfaces that combine clean aesthetics with strong functionality to create smooth and engaging user experiences.
+My passion lies in balancing usability and performance to build solutions that are both visually appealing and highly efficient.

-I specialize in crafting **intuitive, responsive interfaces** that elevate user experience by combining clean UI design with robust functionality.
-I thrive at the intersection of usability and performance.
+One of my key projects is the AI-powered CFO Agenda Creator, a tool designed to simplify executive planning and reduce planning time by up to 50%.
+Working closely with product teams and UI/UX designers, I focus on delivering impactful, user-centered applications that address complex business needs.

-One of my key projects is the **AI-powered CFO Agenda Creator**, designed to streamline executive planning and reduce planning time by up to **50%**.
-Working closely with product teams and UI/UX designers, I focus on delivering **high-impact, user-centered solutions** that address complex business challenges.
+What makes me stand out as a Junior Developer is my ability to independently overcome challenges.
+When faced with obstacles, I dive into research, try different strategies, and quickly learn new technologies—often figuring things out on my own without relying on others.
+I’m not just growing my coding skills; I’m building resilience and adaptability, which empowers me to confidently handle complex projects and deliver exceptional results.

 ## Professional Experience